awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

    + Choose **New service role** to allow CodePipeline to create a service role in IAM\.
 In **Role name**, the role and policy name both default to this format: `AWSCodePipelineServiceRole-region-pipeline_name`\.
 For example, the service role created for this tutorial is `AWSCodePipelineServiceRole-eu-west-2-MyS3DeployPipeline`\.
    + Choose **Existing service role**\.
 In **Role name**, choose your service role from the list\.
 **Note**
 Depending on when your service role was created, you might need to update its permissions to support other AWS services\.
-For information, see [Add Permissions for Other AWS Services](how-to-custom-role.md#how-to-update-role-new-services)\.
+For information, see [Add Permissions to the CodePipeline Service Role](security-iam.md#how-to-update-role-new-services)\.

 1. In **Artifact store**: